Kord-Extensions/kord-extensions/docs/docs/utilities/general.md

 Function       | Description
 :------------- | :----------
-`Kord.waitFor` | Simple function for waiting for a specific Kord event, with a timeout
+`Kord.waitFor` | Simple function for waiting for a specific Kord event, with a timeout `KordLiveEntity.waitFor` | Simple function for waiting for a specific Kord event that refers to the given live entity, with a timeout

 ## Members